 Ramps are wild garlic, or more specifically wild leeks.
 They can also be called spring onion, ramson or wood leek depending on where you live in the world.

-While we love the charred ramp pesto recipe at home, Dave had an idea to feature ramps as the ultimate onion ring.
+While I also love the charred ramp pesto recipe at home, ramps are nature’s ultimate onion ring.

 The beer batter gives a great crust on the outside, texture and crunch.
 Super creamy, oniony flavour and cuts the potent onion garlic flavour in the ramp.